This topic outlines the backup process for Appian documents and data.

 |Web Content Channel||mini|

-Note: After performing an update or restoration, it is particularly important to ensure your keystore and Appian data source data are present and in the correct state.
+Note: After performing an upgrade or restoration, it is particularly important to ensure your keystore and Appian data source data are present and in the correct state.
 If there is a problem with one of the two, the system will not start up and will log an ERROR message to the application server log.

 Strictly speaking, backing up the web application is not required as part of the scheduled data backup when the application is live.
 These files never change unless there is an upgrade.
 Before performing an upgrade (such as a patch or service pack) we recommend backing up the web application components.